andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Triple Triad: Card won after game of cards.
   - Chocobo Forest: Item obtained by digging.
   - Shumi Village: finding a stone for the statue.
+  - Solomon Ring: Doomtrain obtained: after «I shall become your ally».
+- `27 common_positive_effect_sound`:
+  - Menu: use an item or a magic.
 - `41 Level up` (for both characters and GFs), and `GF learned an ability`.
 - `87 field_item_obtained_version_B`:
   - \[...\]